BenSampo/laravel-enum/README.md

 $enumInstance = UserType::Administrator();
 ```

+If you want your IDE to autocomplete the static instantiation helpers, you can
+generate PHPDoc annotations through an artisan command.

+    php artisan enum:annotate "App\Enums\UserType"

 ### Instance Properties

 Once you have an enum instance, you can access the `key`, `value` and `description` as properties.
 This is particularly useful if you're passing an enum instance to a blade view.